What is natural running all about?

 It’s impossible to give a set ‘timescale’ within which you’ll be able to change your form – it’s very individual and depends on factors including your body awareness, strength and flexibility and running experience (arguably, it’s harder to break old habits).

-It’s likely that if you are willing to forgo pace and mileage for a while, and focus entirely on drills and barefoot form over short distances, you’ll progress quicker than if you continue to run in your ‘normal’ shoes for the majority of your runs and only do a little barefoot or in minimalist shoes.
+It’s likely that if you are willing to forgo pace and mileage for a while, and focus entirely on drills and barefoot form over short distances, you’ll progress quicker than if you continue to run in your ‘normal’ shoes for the majority of your runs and only do a little barefoot or in minimal shoes.
 But either approach can work.
 A good strategy is to switch your 'normal' running shoes for a more lightweight, minimal shoe that still offers a little cushioning and heel raise and use a true barefoot shoe for drills and shorter runs, so you are at least always heading in the right direction.
-Do ask us for advice on specific models if you need guidance.
-When you buy your shoes from us, you’ll receive an information leaflet with some advice on transitioning, and some hints on common teething problems and how to solve them.
-Be patient and enjoy the journey of discovery!

 - Zero drop – in other words, no heel raise, or a small heel raise of no more than 3-4mm.
 Our feet don’t have elevated heels, so why should our shoes?